NazarTrilisky/NN_StockPricePrediction/README.txt

   The technical data input was a list of weekly price and volume averages over a 3 to 8-year period.
 The fundamentals data input was a list of fundamental metric slopes over 3-year windows.
 For example if P/E was 15, 20, and 25 over 3 years, then the P/E slope of +5 / yr was used.
 The output was a predicted price change over the following 12 months, the 4th year.

   The fundamentals approach showed a small (~1%) improvement in prediction compared to random guessing.
 The technical approach did not show any improvement over random guessing.
+Included document "StockPrediction_Technical_vs_Fundamentals.odt" has more details.

   From a personal investment standpoint, I am sticking to old school value investing.
 The NN model may work for large investment institutions that have high trading volumes and the small edge will give them an advantage.
 My number of trades is too small to justify using the NN as a key decision factor.
 My site http://marketmeaning.com reflects one more favorable approach: comparing insider and outsider sentiment to make buy/sell decisions.